-Flexion Therapeutics acquired the global rights to develop and commercialize XEN402, a Nav1.7 inhibitor also known as funapide.
-Flexion’s FX301 consists of XEN402 formulated for extended release from a thermosensitive hydrogel.
-The initial development of FX301 is intended to support administration as a peripheral nerve block for control of post-operative pain.
+In November 2021, Pacira BioSciences, Inc. completed its acquisition of Flexion Therapeutics, Inc., which included Flexion’s global rights to develop and commercialize XEN402, a Nav1.7 inhibitor also known as funapide.
+XEN402 has been formulated for extended release from a thermosensitive hydrogel and is now known as PCRX301 (previously FX301).

 A Phase 1b proof-of-concept trial is underway evaluating the safety and tolerability of PCRX301 administered as a single-dose, popliteal fossa block in patients undergoing bunionectomy.
 Pursuant to the terms of the agreement, Xenon has the potential to receive certain clinical, regulatory, and commercial milestone payments, as well as future sales royalties.